deepspaceip/deepspaceip.github.io/wg/bof-proposal.md

 * Number of people expected to attend: 100
 * Length of session (1 or 2 hours): 2 hours
 * Chair Conflicts: TBD
-* Technology Overlap: dtn, quic
+* Technology Overlap: dtn, quic, tvr, intarea, tsvwg
-* Key Participant Conflict: dtn, quic
+* Key Participant Conflict: dtn, quic, tvr
+* Scheduling: given expected remote participation from North America and Asia, prefer afternoon session

 ## Information for IAB/IESG
+Since IETF117, this group met at each IETF and discussed using the deepspace@ietf.org mailing list.
+A web site (https://deepspaceip.github.io) archives all presentations and documents.
 During IETF120 and subsequently on the dtn and deepspace mailing lists, there was a proposal to integrate this work (deep space IP) into the dtn working group through a recharter.
-The concensus and conclusion is that it is not appropriate to integrate the two and would be better to have a separate working group.
+The conclusion was that it would be better to have a separate working group.

 The dtn working group is working on the same use case but using the Bundle Protocol(BP) stack.
-Since the publication of RFC4838 which initiated the work on BP, the IP stack has evolved to support disconnected devices like IoTs and new transport protocols such as QUIC.
+Since the publication of RFC4838 which initiated the work on BP, the IP and associated transport stack has evolved to support disconnected devices like IoTs and new transport protocols such as QUIC.
 This makes a different situation than 25 years ago, and makes IP usable in deep space.

 ## Agenda
-* Problem Space
+* Problem Space,TBD
-* LunaNet: Context and Interoperability Specification
+* LunaNet: Context and Interoperability Specification, Wesley Eddy
+* Moon Mobile Provider Requirements, TBC
-* Architecture
+* Architecture, Marc Blanchet
-* Proposed Charter
+* Proposed Charter, BOF co-chairs
-* Next Steps
+* Next Steps, BOF co-chairs

 ## Links
 * Mailing List: https://www.ietf.org/mailman/listinfo/deepspace